streme-fun/streme-contracts/v2_txns.md

 - if no vesting has been configured, tokens are instantly distributed to the members of the vault, according to their share of the member units
 - if vesting has been configured for the vault, any tokens deemed already vested will be instantly distributed, and the remainder will be streamed.
 Members will receive a share of this stream based on their share of the member units.
 If member units are updated during the vesting period, the streams will automatically adjust for each member.
 - this function only needs to be called once after the lockup has ended -- there is no need to claim repeatedly.
+- *Important:* since all distributions are done via a Superfluid GDA pool, members must connect to the GDA pool associated with the vault, in order for the tokens to show in their wallet balance.
+See `allocation()` view function below for how to fetch the pool address for the vault.

 #### Getting Vault Details